SAP/spartacus-docs/_pages/fsa/features/dynamicforms/core/form-control-dependencies.md

 title: Form Controls Dependencies
 ---

-This page will explain how to show/hide form controls that have a dependency on different form fields and how changes on "parent" fields will affect their visibility.
+This page explains how to show/hide form controls that have a dependency on different form fields and how changes on the "parent" fields affect their visibility.

 ***